CausalInferenceLab/From-Fixed-to-Flexible-Your-Guide-to-Adaptive-Designs-and-Master-Protocols/README.md

 Our journey is to move beyond traditional fixed designs and actively implement adaptive designs and master protocols in clinical research.
 We aim to:

-- **Deepen our understanding**: Thoroughly study the principles and practical applications of adaptive designs and master protocols.
+- **Deepen our understanding**: Thoroughly study the principles and practical applications of adaptive designs and master protocols. **To solidify our learning, participants will have the opportunity to summarize and present study materials to the group, potentially two or three times throughout the project.** This will be a valuable way to deepen your own understanding and share insights with fellow contributors.

 - **Create and contribute**: Develop a practical master protocol incorporating adaptive design principles and share it openly with the research community.